Warning: This is a long article, so you can take breaks while reading it, as it covers different sections:

 Altec 604s are concentric tannoy type drivers usually available in boxes, but also can be used open baffle.
 Altec coax is more sensitive and is quicker, while vintage Tannoy is slower but has a great earthy tone and needs more power.
 A5 and A7 are one woofer voice of theaters.
 Altec 15s, Altec 19s, Altec Valencias, Barcelonas, are all model names you will hear, but it is the 817, 211, 815, which are the big ballsy ones with two woofers in each speaker.

-Yannislav had a Garrard 301 with a Classic SPU on an Ortofon 309, a 401 with Gray’s tonearm and a Shure m3d, and a TD 124 on the floor with a SPU.
+Yanislav had a Garrard 301 with a Classic SPU on an Ortofon 309, a 401 with Gray’s tonearm and a Shure m3d, and a TD 124 on the floor with a SPU.
 Interestingly, the 100kg speakers had no impact on the vibration of the electronics and TT that sat on the floor.
-Yannislav also used tapes and cassette decks for sources (Misho is an expaert Nakamichi restorer), so I was able to swap many sources.
+Yanislav also used tapes and cassette decks for sources (Misho is an expert Nakamichi restorer), so I was able to swap many sources.

 From the first note of Oistrakh playing the Scottish Fantasia on Speaker’s Corner, I knew my trip had been more than worth it.
 The orchestra was blossoming into the room, with weight, energy and pressure on each note, top to bottom.
 The whole system threw a big concert hall sound, that I would soon realize is a classic Altec trait.
 It throws a widely dispersed sound with its multicell horn, there is no real sweet spot, and you feel part of a big concert hall.